Round Island and Mackinac lighthouses - St. Anne's Catholic Church

 In 1875, Mackinac (pronounced Mackinaw) became the nation's 2nd National Park.
 20 years later the park was turned over to the State of Michigan.
 85% of the Island are administered by the Mackinac Island State Park Commission.

-Although the many of Island visitors never leave the community, the majority of Mackinac Island is covered with lush forests and wildflowers interspersed with natural limestone formations like Arch Rock, Sugar Loaf and Skull Cave.
+Although many of Island visitors never leave the community, the majority of Mackinac Island is covered with lush forests and wildflowers interspersed with natural limestone formations like Arch Rock, Sugar Loaf and Skull Cave.

-Mackinac Bridge
+Fort Mackinac

 Mackinac Island has hosted many famous visitors, including the French explorers Jean Nicolet and Rene Cavelier LaSalle; Father Jacques Marquette; Dr. William Beaumont; Henry R. Schoolcraft; authors Constance Fenimore Woolson, Everett Hale and Mark Twain; and actors Jimmy Durante, Esther Williams, Christopher Reeve and Jane Seymour.
 President Gerald Ford was one of the Boy Scouts serving on the island in the summer of 1929.